emnify/product-docs/docs/service-desc/emnify-iot-esim.md

 The multi-IMSI applet works in the following manner. emnify has its own operator identity ([IMSI](/glossary#imsi---international-mobile-subscriber-identity)) as well as the partner operator's IMSI stored on the SIM card.
-Each IMSI / partner operator usually has more than one network accessible per country.
+In most countries, an IMSI / partner operator will have access to multiple networks.
-The applet also includes a preferred IMSI list per country.
+The applet maintains a list of preferred IMSIs to take advantage of such alternate sources of connectivity.
 For example, this list defines that IMSI *X* will have the highest priority for access in country *A*.
 However, if the device can't connect, another operator, IMSI *Y*, will be next on the list of priorities.
 So when a device then moves to country *A*, the applet dynamically overwrites the active IMSI with IMSI *X* based on the preferred IMSI list.